RPS Science and Research Summit 2019

 Professor Dame Sally Davies, Chief Medical Officer for England

-Dame Sally was appointed Chief Medical Officer (CMO) for England and Chief Medical Advisor to the UK Government in March 2011, having held the post on an interim basis since June 2010.
-Dame Sally is an independent advisor to the UK Government on medical matters, with particular responsibilities regarding Public Health.
+Dame Sally was appointed Chief Medical Officer (CMO) for England and Chief Medical Adviser to the UK Government in March 2011, having held the post on an interim basis since June 2010.
+Dame Sally is an independent adviser to the UK Government on medical matters, with particular responsibilities regarding Public Health.
 From 2004-2016, Dame Sally was the Chief Scientific Adviser (CSA) for the Department of Health (DH), where she was actively involved in NHS R&D from its establishment and founded the National Institute for Health Research (NIHR).
 In 2013, she became a Non-Executive Director of Genomics England Ltd, wholly owned and funded by DH, to sequence 100,000 whole genomes from NHS patients by 2017.
-Dame Sally is also a non-executive member of the UK Research and Innovation Board, which she sits on in a personal capacity due to her civil servant status.
+Dame Sally is also a non-executive member of the UK Research and Innovation Board, on which she sits in a personal capacity due to her civil servant status.